Time-cost-error trade-off relation in thermodynamics: The third law and beyond: Introduction

 In this work, we resolve this open problem within a unified framework across both classical and quantum domains.
 To obtain the general thermodynamic constraints, we introduce the concept of {\it separated states}, which consist of two classes of states: desired states that the operation aims to achieve and undesired states, for which the probabilities should ideally be zero after the operation.
-Building on this concept, we quantitatively elucidate a three-way trade-off relation among the quantities of time, cost, and error, demonstrating that infinite resources of time and cost are required to reduce the error to zero [cf.~Eq.~\eqref{eq:main.res}].
+Building on this concept, we quantitatively elucidate a three-way trade-off relation among the quantities of time, cost, and error, demonstrating that infinite resources of time and cost are required to reduce the error to zero [Eq.~\eqref{eq:main.res}].
+Its explicit form reads

+where $\tau$ and $\mca{C}$ denote time and cost, respectively, $\varepsilon_\tau$ ($\varepsilon_0$) is the error at the final (initial) time, and $\eta=\varepsilon_\tau/\varepsilon_0$ is the relative error (Sec.~\ref{sec:tradeoff}).
 This transition from conceptual intuition to rigorous mathematical formulation not only clarifies theoretical ambiguities but also paves the way for several essential applications in nonequilibrium thermodynamics, as explained below.

-(i) As the first application of this trade-off relation, we establish a thermodynamic bound that embodies the third law of thermodynamics in the form of the unattainability principle for Markovian dynamics.
+(i) As the first application of this trade-off relation, we establish a thermodynamic bound that embodies the third law of thermodynamics in the form of the unattainability principle for Markovian dynamics (Sec.~\ref{sec:uptl}).
 This bound determines a lower limit on the error in executing the task of preparing ground states or pure states in terms of time and cost.
 Additionally, as a direct consequence, we obtain a lower bound on the achievable temperature when cooling the system toward the ground state.
 These bounds provide a quantitatively comprehensive understanding of the third law of thermodynamics.

-(ii) Next, expanding beyond the traditional concepts of ground states and pure states, we investigate the problem of preparing separated states, where the probability is restricted to a specific set of desired states.
+(ii) Next, expanding beyond the traditional concepts of ground states and pure states, we investigate the problem of preparing separated states, where the probability is restricted to a specific set of desired states (Sec.~\ref{sec:lpss}).
 By applying the trade-off relation, we establish a no-go theorem for the preparation of these states and derive a thermodynamic bound on the achievable error in terms of time and cost.